 IT Risk Assessment Components and Equation

-If you perform them successfully, IT risk assessments involve four critical components: threat, vulnerability, impact, and likelihood.
+Performing an IT security risk assessment involves multiple critical components that will strengthen your company in risk analysis.
+If you perform them successfully, IT risk assessments will involve these four critical components: threat, vulnerability, impact, and likelihood.

 A threat is any incident (accidental or intentional) that could damage a business or cost it money and assets.